linhhonblade/OdooTraining/general-odoo/accounting/odoo-accounting.md

 - Bank reconciliation lines are not blue because you havent had a payment register, but you can continue to reconcile the bank statement with the invoice (journal entry)
 - In Bank Account Template: choose Post at bank reconciliation = odoo post the entries in the journal only after the bank statement has been reconciled (extra layer of security)

+- Hit CTRL-Enter to reconcile all the balanced items in the sheet.

 # Vendor Bills Batch Payments

 - Enable Checks in settings to Print checks to pay your vendor